antoprince001/copilot-dataengineering-python/README.md

 The `analysis.ipynb` file is a Jupyter Notebook where you can perform in-depth data analysis and visualization on your transformed data.
 Here's how to work with `analysis.ipynb`:

-1. Open the `analysis.ipynb` notebook using a Jupyter Notebook tool or run the following command in local terminal.
+1. Open the `analysis.ipynb` notebook using VS code or any other compatible Jupyter Notebook tool.
+Alternatively, run the following command in local terminal.
    ```bash
    jupyter notebook